Isoparametric hypersurfaces and metrics of constant scalar curvature: Introduction

 Given a Riemannian metric $g$ on a closed manifold $M^n$ we denote by $[g]$ the family of metrics conformal to $g$.
 The classical Yamabe problem consists of finding metrics of constant scalar curvature in $[g]$.
 To study this problem H. Yamabe considered \cite{Yamabe} what we will now call the Yamabe constant of $[g]$ and denote by $Y(M,[g])$, the infimum of the (normalized) total scalar curvature functional restricted to $[g]$:

 Here $s_h$ and $dvol_h$ denote the scalar curvature and volume element of $h$.

 The critical points of the total scalar curvature functional restricted to $[g]$ are the metrics in $[g]$ which have constant scalar curvature.
 Yamabe attempted to prove the existence constant scalar curvature metrics in $[g]$ by showing that $Y(M,[g])$ is realized.
 His proof contained a mistake but his statement was eventually proved to be correct in a series of beautiful articles by N. Trudinger \cite{Trudinger}, T. Aubin \cite{Aubin} and R. Schoen \cite{Schoen}.
 It is not difficult to see that in $[g]$ there cannot exist two metrics of constant scalar curvatures of different signs.
 Moreover, if there is a metric $h\in [g]$ of constant non-positive scalar curvature then any other metric in $[g]$ of constant scalar curvature is of the form $k g$ for some $k\in {\re}_{>0}$.
 But if $Y(M,[g]) >0$ the situation is much more interesting.
-For instance there are conformal classes of metrics in high dimensional spheres for which the space of unit volume constant scalar curvature metrics is a non-compact family on which the total scalar curvature functional is unbounded \cite{Brendle}.
-To continue this discussion let us first note that finding metrics of constant scalar curvature in a conformal class $[g]$ amounts to solving what is called the {\it Yamabe equation} for $(M,g)$: if we let $p= p_n =2n/(n-2)$ then $h=u^{p-2} g$ has constant scalar curvature $\lambda$ if and only if
+For instance S. Brendle showed in \cite{Brendle} that in high dimensional spheres there are conformal classes of metrics (different form the conformal class of the round metric) for which the space of unit volume constant scalar curvature metrics is a non-compact family.
+Finding metrics of constant scalar curvature in a conformal class $[g]$ amounts to solving what is called the {\it Yamabe equation} for $(M,g)$: if we let $p= p_n =2n/(n-2)$ then $h=u^{p-2} g$ has constant scalar curvature $\lambda$ if and only if

 where $a_n =4(n-1)/(n-2)$.
 Expressing any metric in $h\in [g]$ as $h=u^{p-2} g$ the total scalar curvature functional restricted to $[g]$ becomes

 and the Yamabe equation is the Euler-Lagrange equation of this functional.
 To find all solutions of the Yamabe equation in a fixed conformal class of positive Yamabe constant is an extremely difficult problem.
 One does have uniqueness of solutions in the case of the conformal class of an Einstein metric by a classical result of M. Obata \cite{Obata}, and this covers a big family of interesting examples.
 The only non-trivial case which is completely understood is the case of cylinders $(S^n \times S^1 ,[g_0^n + T^2 dt^2 ])$: here (and in the rest of this article) $g_0^n$ denotes the round metric of sectional curvature 1 on the $n$-sphere, $dt^2$ is the metric of diameter 1 in the circle and $T\in \re_{>0}$.
 This case was studied by R. Schoen \cite{Schoen2} and O. Kobayashi \cite{Kobayashi, Kobayashi2}: in this case all solutions are constant along the spheres $S^n$ and the number of solutions increase with $T$.